 We passed under the cliff which stood flat above us like some enormous forehead.
 Observed, the deep cracks that ran along its surface like the wrinkles on a perturbed mind.
 I wondered whether they’d crack and collapse onto our very heads as we passed beneath their scorn.

 The Dales were, for the first hour, swathes of green velvet, scrubby moorland peaks and granite mountain tops.
-It wasn’t quite the blistering wilds, made famous by the Bronte sisters, which I'd imagined.
-Instead, it was tempered a kind of human tenderness which transmuted the land from desolate to verdant and pastoral.
+It wasn’t quite the blistering wilds made famous by the Bronte sisters.
+Instead, it was tempered by a kind of human tenderness which transmuted the land from desolate to verdant.
 Before our eyes flashed farmsteads, drystone walls and chocolate box cottages; all lying in wait for the artist’s brush.